Trying to Conceive Again

 How can an egg travel down the only Fallopian tube I have when it is produced on the other side from the ovary where I have no Fallopian tube?

-The Fallopian tubes and uterus are lined with little receptor cells that, at the point of ovulation, are sent a chemical signal that ‘switches’ them on and they emit a signal that attracts a similar receptor in the egg and in the sperm to come and meet in the same place, i.e. the Fallopian tube.
+The Fallopian tubes and uterus are lined with little receptor cells that, at the point of ovulation, are sent a chemical signal that ‘switches’ them on and a signal is also emitted that attracts a similar receptor in the egg and in the sperm to come and meet in the same place, i.e. the Fallopian tube.
 The Fallopian tubes are not attached to the ovaries and, at the point of ovulation, some very delicate structures called the fimbriae on the end of the Fallopian tube begin to move gently drawing the egg toward the end of the Fallopian tube (like lots of little fingers waving and drawing the egg towards it).
+Once in the Fallopian tube, the egg is moved along by microscopic antenna like structures called ‘cilia’.
+These ‘waft’ the egg along by creating a ‘fluid flow’ within the tube.
+In a similar way, once the egg has been fertilised by the sperm, the cilia then move the embryo further along towards the uterus.

 Back to top